The payroll response in a challenging year

 Delivering global payroll during COVID-19 has helped to re-emphasize the business-critical nature of global payroll and the essential role this department has when it comes to employee morale.
 I was impressed by their ability to stay on top of complex international compliance requirements while moving from an office-based environment to remote delivery of global payroll.
 This is a lot more difficult than it looks and global payroll professionals have really gone the extra mile to make this happen.

-It is also important to note that the global pandemic struck while many countries were experiencing tax year ends, so in many ways, the timing could not have been worse for an already extremely busy global payroll function.
+It is also important to note that the global pandemic struck early this year while many countries were experiencing tax year ends, so in many ways, the timing could not have been worse for an already extremely busy global payroll function.

 Another notable feature was the way in which payroll professionals immediately adapted to the use of new technology tools that they may have been previously unfamiliar with.
 Their general resilience, positive attitude, adaptability and commitment levels have been outstanding, and they have proven themselves to be essential workers.